benhawley7/fortnite-api-io/README.md

 Go to the [API Docs](https://fortniteapi.io/) to register for an account and to get an API key.

+You can also read the [module docs](https://github.com/benhawley7/fortnite-api-io/wiki) for a list of supported calls.

 ## Install the Module
 ```bash
 npm install fortnite-api-io